-Proposal for a Site of Special Scientific Interest and Support for Country Park Designation on Po Toi Island
+Proposal for Country Park Designation on Po Toi Islands

 - 1. The Hong Kong Bird Watching Society (HKBWS), founded in 1957, is an approved Charitable Institution of Public Character.
 It is the leading authority on bird research and conservation in Hong Kong.
-HKBWS has collected, reviewed and published records on birds for more than half a century, providing essential information for conservation of habitats and scientific research - 2.
-HKBWS appreciates the extension of planning control to Po Toi Island and supports the general planning intention of the Draft Po Toi Islands Development Permission Area (DPA) Plan. - 3.
-This document affirms the high ecological value and special scientific interest outlined in the Explanatory Statement of the DPA, and requests the Town Planning Board to zone a "Site of Special Scientific Interest" on Po Toi Island, and the Chief Executive of the Hong Kong Special Administrative Region, the Country and Marine Parks Board and Agriculture, Fisheries and Conservation Department to designate Po Toi Islands as Country Park (or Special Area) according to the suggestion of the South West New Territories Development Strategy Review (SWNT DSR) in 2001. - 4.
-Po Toi Island is the southern-most outlying island in Hong Kong.
-Owing to its special geographical location, the lack of disturbance and quality of habitats on the island, Po Toi is a crucial refuelling stop for migratory birds that is of international importance and of special scientific value for the study of bird migration in Hong Kong and the East Asian Flyway. - 5.
-Over 310 species of birds have been recorded on Po Toi Island and its nearby waters, which is about 60% of the total number of Hong Kong.
-This includes many rare and globally threatened species. - 6.
+HKBWS has collected, reviewed and published records on birds for more than half a century, providing essential information for conservation of habitats and scientific research. - 2.
+This document affirms the high ecological value and special scientific interest outlined in the Explanatory Statement of the Po Toi Islands Outline Zoning Plan (OZP), and requests the Town Planning Board, the Chief Executive of the Hong Kong Special Administrative Region, the Country and Marine Parks Board (CMPB) and Agriculture, Fisheries and Conservation Department (AFCD to designate Po Toi Islands as Country Park (or Special Area) according to the suggestion of the South West New Territories Development Strategy Review (SWNT DSR) in 2001. - 3.
+Po Toi Islands are the southern-most outlying islands in Hong Kong.
+Owing to its special geographical location, the lack of disturbance and quality of habitats on the island, Po Toi is a crucial refuelling stop for migratory birds that is of international importance and of special scientific value for the study of bird migration in Hong Kong and the East Asian-Australasian Flyway. - 4.
+Three hundred and twenty-eight species of birds have been recorded on Po Toi and its nearby waters, which is over 60% of the total number of Hong Kong.
+This includes many rare and globally threatened species.
+This number of species is comparable to Mai Po and well in excess of Long Valley or Tai Po Kau. - 5.
 Research data shows that Tai Wan, Wan Tsai (near the pier) and Ngong Chong of Po Toi are of high ecological value as they provide essential habitats for migratory birds and many of them are of conservation importance.
-Special attention should be paid to these areas as they are in proximity to the existing inhabited areas. - 7.
-This area also supports a natural population of the endemic and endangered Romer's Tree Frog (Liuixalus romeri), Burmese Python (Python molurus bivittatus) and a variety of butterfly species.
+Special attention should be paid to these areas as they are in proximity to the existing inhabited areas. - 6.
+This area also supports a natural population of the endemic and endangered Romer's Tree Frog (Liuixalus romeri), Burmese Python (Python bivittatus), Tree Gecko (Hemiphyllodactylus sp.) and a variety of butterfly species.